Interdisciplinary Conservatory

 Attendance

-Regular and punctual attendance at classes, rehearsals, and lessons is the academic equivalent of a recognized standard of professional conduct, without which it is not possible to maintain a career in the performing arts.
+Regular and punctual attendance at classes, rehearsals, and lessons reflects the professional standards expected in the performing arts.
+Without such standards of conduct, it is not possible to sustain a career in the field.

-Many classes have an attendance requirement, which will appear in the syllabus.
-However, students should be aware that attendance is the expectation in the Interdisciplinary Conservatory, even if attendance does not constitute a portion of the grade.
-Students should notify their instructors if they cannot attend classes (e.g., for reasons of illness) and should make up missed assignments promptly.
+Many classes include an attendance requirement, which will be specified in the syllabus.
+However, students should understand that attendance is expected in the Interdisciplinary Conservatory even when it does not constitute a portion of the course grade.
+Students should notify instructors if they are unable to attend class (e.g., due to illness) and should complete any missed assignments promptly.

-Because membership in a performing ensemble entails a responsibility to the director, the other students in the ensemble, and the Conservatory itself, school functions take precedence over outside activities.
-Please see Ensembles below, for additional information.
+Because membership in a performing ensemble carries responsibility to the director, fellow ensemble members, and the Conservatory, school functions take precedence over outside activities.
 Students are expected to attend all rehearsals and performances.
+Please see Ensembles below for additional information.

 Ensembles